DzmitryPihulski/MachineLearningUniversityProject/README.md

 The `data` folder doesn't have `datasets` folder, but it can be downloaded via the following link:
 [Google Drive - Datasets Folder](https://drive.google.com/drive/folders/11AmxtSDsoE1bGa2_vg7HkEt6N4ORRL4Z?usp=sharing).

 This folder contains structured datasets used throughout the experimentation process, including both raw web-scraped data and pre-processed text embeddings.
-It is **highly recommended** to download it firstly
+It is **highly recommended** to download it firstly for reproducibility

 ---